-- Discern socio-cultural, historical and political structures of the Middle East and Central Asia
+- Identify and critique the contemporary socio-cultural and political systems of the Middle East and Central Asia

-- Define and analyse the global implications of events and developments in the Middle East and Central Asia
+- Analyse the global significance of events and developments in the Middle East and Central Asia

 - Communicate in a Middle Eastern or Central Asian language.

 You will also learn from leading researchers with classes taught by teachers of international standing.
 The Centre for Arab and Islamic Studies (the Middle East and Central Asia) is Australia’s premier centre for studies in this field, with many links to major counterparts in the Arab and Muslim world.
 The Centre integrates the study of Middle Eastern and Central Asian contemporary politics, history, culture, political economy, and the role of Islam within the broader framework of the changing global order.